Session 11/13Page 3/4: Topic Introduction B: Supporting educational skills in daily practices

 - Traditional folk dances combine body control, coordination, concentration, memory, following a verbal instruction, etc.

-- Many traditional songs for children also have an element of controlling your fingers as you sing (“This little finger went to market, this little finger.., etc.)”.
+- Many traditional songs for children also have an element of controlling your fingers as you sing (“This little piggy went to market, this little piggy.., etc.)”.

 - Other songs are very good for exercising memory because you have to remember a lot of verses.

 The point is that whatever practical task or routine you have, you can relate to the child in ways that support these functions.

 You can also use the rule that making the relation comes before the task presentation: